 Main Purpose of Job

-Education: Possession of a bachelor’s degree from an accredited college or university with at least 30 semester credit hours in one or more of the following subjects: English, journalism, public relations, writing or other similar and related courses.
+Education: A Bachelor’s degree from an accredited college or university, with at least 30 semester credit hours in one or more of the following subjects: English, Journalism, Public Relations, Writing, or other similar and related courses.

-Experience: Two years experience in public information, public relations, journalism or other related experience in publicity or promotional work.
+Experience: Two years of experience in public information, public relations, journalism, or other related experience in publicity or promotional work.

-2. Candidates may substitute U.S. Armed Forces military service experience as a commissioned officer in public affairs classification or public affairs specialty codes in the information and arts field of work on a year-for-year basis for the required experience and education.
+2. Candidates may substitute U.S. Armed Forces military service experience as a Commissioned Officer in Public Affairs Specialist classification or Public Affairs specialty codes in the information and arts field of work, on a year-for-year basis, for the required experience and education.

 DESIRED OR PREFERRED QUALIFICATIONS

 Applicants who meet the minimum (and selective) qualifications will be included in further evaluation.
 The evaluation may be a rating of your application, based on your education, training and experience, as they relate to the requirements of the position.
 Therefore, it is essential that you provide complete and accurate information on your application.

 Please report all related education, experience, dates, and hours of work.
 Clearly indicate your college degree and major on your application, if applicable.
 For education obtained outside the U.S., any job offer will be contingent on the candidate providing an evaluation for equivalency by a foreign credential evaluation service prior to starting employment (and may be requested prior to interview).